epsi-rns/epsi-rns.github.io/_posts/design/2016/2016-10-21-inkscape-flat-isometric-wallpaper.markdown

 Without Isometric style, all you need is rotating shape and text.
 But with Isometric you need to Skew, before Rotate the object.
-Skewing has a more realistic looks as its advantage.
+Skewing has a more realistic looks as its advantage, as you can see in this preview.

+![Preview Wallpaper][image-preview]{: .img-responsive }]

 -- -- --